miloliveira/poly-client/README.md

 ## "Soon to be named" App

-A "clone" of a social network application, where you can create, read, update and delete your content, and check and interact other people's too.
+A clone of a social network application, where you can create, read, update and delete your content, and check and interact with other people's too.

 ## Project Status :writing_hand: